-Vivian Chiona is the founder of Expat Nest (www.expatnest.com).
-Expat Nest is an online counselling ...
+Vivian Chiona is the founder and director of Expat Nest (www.expatnest.com), which provides emotiona...

 Online counselling: help for the busy expat and more..01 April 2014, by Vivian Chiona

 We buy health services online; we ask for advice or recommendations online; we express feelings and thoughts on blogs, forums and via social media; we make deals online with business partners on the other side of the world; and we even find love online...

 So why not seek professional help online too?